alden12/rxfm/README.md

 # RxFM

-Express your apps using nothing else but the awesome power of RxJs.
+Express your apps using nothing else but the awesome power of [RxJS](https://github.com/ReactiveX/rxjs).
 A beautiful, minimalistic framework to natively code the internet in observable streams.
 The cleanest reactive framework out there.

  ### Hello World:
  Display a simple hello world.